cr0mll/cyberclopaedia/Notes/System Internals/Windows/Active Directory (AD)/index.md

 |C|countryName|
 |UID|userid|

-It is also important to note that the following characters are special and need to be escaped by a `\` if the appear in the attribute value:
+It is also important to note that the following characters are special and need to be escaped by a `\` if they appear in the attribute value:

 |Character|Description|
 |:---:|:---:|